tn3w/flask_Captchaify/README.md

 ### To-Do's
-- [x] Add option that can integrate Captchaify Trueclick, Google reCaptcha, hCaptcha or Cloudflare Turnstile into forms like https://github.com/KnugiHK/flask-hcaptcha
 - [x] Integrate Captchaify Trueclick as captcha type
 - [x] Add location propertys
+- [x] Add is_captcha_valid and show_captcha function to add an way to check in an specific case in an route
 - [ ] Add clickable Captcha
 - [ ] Captcha data set with emojis
-- [ ] Add is_captcha_valid and show_captcha function to add an way to check in an specific case in an route

 ### Note for Contributors